-International Environmental Agreement Ratified Relevance Remarks conservation and sustainable use.
+International Environmental Agreement Ratified Relevance Remarks Agreement Ratifica conservation and Remarks sustainable use.
 2 Convention on International Trade in Endangered Species of Wild Fauna and Flora (Washington 1973) - also known as CITES 15 August 2002 Requires Parties to the Convention not to trade in listed species other than in accordance with the Convention The subproject does not involve any trade in wildlife or plant species.
 3 Convention Concerning the Protection of the World Cultural and Natural Heritage (Paris 1972) 22 October 2001 Parties are responsible for not undertaking deliberate measures which might damage directly or indirectly the cultural and natural heritage The IEE process takes into consideration compliance with this agreement.
 The project's site selection criteria has put a condition that the site must not cause damage to Physical Cultural Resources and follow chance finds procedure in case of chance finds.
-4 Vienna Convention for the Protection of the Ozone Layer 23 August 2004 Phasing out the chemicals that deplete the ozone The IEE process takes into consideration compliance with this agreement, ensuring that the subproject follows NEC requirements, including prohibition on the use of ozone-depleting substances.
-5 UN Framework Convention on Climate Change 25 August 1995 Bhutan has committed to remain carbon neutral, and to keep greenhouse gas (GHG) emissions less than the sequestration capacity of its forests for all times The IEE process takes into consideration compliance with this agreement.
-The subproject will ensure to implement measures to reduce emission of greenhouse gases as much as possible.
-6 Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal 26 August 2002 (accession) Management hazardous waste in an environmentally sound manner and to follow a system for trans boundary waste movement The IEE process takes into consideration compliance with this agreement, ensuring that the subproject follow NEC requirements,
+4 Vienna Convention for the Protection of the Ozone Layer 23 August 2004 Phasing out the chemicals that deplete the ozone The IEE process takes into consideration compliance with this agreement, ensuring that the subproject follows NEC requirements, including prohibition on the use of ozone- depleting substances.
+5 UN Framework Convention on Climate Change 25 August 1995 Bhutan has committed to remain carbon neutral, and to keep greenhouse gas (GHG) emissions less than the sequestration capacity of its forests for all times The IEE process 6 Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal 26 August 2002 (accession) Management hazardous waste in an environmentally sound manner and to follow a system for trans boundary waste movement The IEE process takes into consideration compliance with this agreement, ensuring that the subproject follow NEC requirements,

 International Environmental Agreement Ratified Relevance Remarks including management of hazardous wastes.
-7 Montreal Protocol on Substances that Deplete the Ozone Layer April 2004 Protection of the Earth's ozone layer by phasing out the chemicals that deplete it The IEE process takes into consideration compliance with this agreement, ensuring that the subproject follows NEC requirements, including prohibition on the use of ozone-depleting substances.
-8 International Plant Protection Convention June 1994 Prevent and control the introduction and spread of pests and invasive species The IEE process takes into consideration compliance with this agreement, ensuring that the subproject avoids planting invasive and nonnative species.
+7 Montreal Protocol on Substances that Deplete the Ozone Layer April 2004 Protection of the Earth's ozone layer by phasing out the chemicals that deplete it The IEE process takes into consideration compliance with this agreement, ensuring that the subproject follows NEC requirements, including prohibition on the use of ozone- depleting substances.
+8 International Plant Protection Convention June 1994 Prevent and control the introduction and spread of pests and invasive species The IEE process takes into consideration compliance with this agreement, ensuring that the subproject avoids planting invasive and non- native species.